Building A Future Together

 The average annual income in Romania is approximately $60 per year, to purchase a cow - about $200.00, often an unobtainable number So, Caleb began the "Buy a piece of the Cow" campaign.
 Purchasing livestock means the farmer's family can use the milk, make cheese, sell eggs, the offspring and still have food left for their own families.
 And animal husbandry, unlike tilling the soil, is often an acceptable form of earning a living in cultures where farming is not.

-In Mexico and the Philippines, we have provided knitting machines, sewing machines, school textbooks, and assisted peace corps programs with resources.
+In Mexico and the Philippines, we have provided knitting machines, sewing machines, school textbooks, computers, clothing, medical supplies and assisted peace corps programs with resources.